NoobieMatt/wcs-deployment-utils/README.md

 Module: `wcs_deployment_utils.entities.load_csv_as_entity_data`

-Load entity data from a CSV file
+Load entity data from a CSV file to a target workspace

 Currently can only handle synonym values